Science of People - Logo

 Do you find yourself getting angry with your students?
 Try implementing these tips, but if you continue to struggle with anger, you may need a break!

-But, Are You Really Angry?
+But Are You Angry?

 If your definition of anger only includes punching in walls and red-faced fury, think again.
 Overt aggression isn’t the only indication you are angry.
 Anger is often expressed in some covert (but no-less harmful) ways.

-• Criticizing and belittling.
-Verbally cutting others down is undeniably anger.
+• Criticizing and belittling: Verbally cutting others down is undeniably anger.
 And that includes sarcasm.
 While your verbal barbs may be clever and give you a sense of control, they are a sign anger is controlling you.

-• Self-sabotage.
-When you repress anger, it can turn into anger at yourself.
+• Self-sabotage: When you repress anger, it can turn into anger at yourself.
 As a result, this can create an environment where you default to self-sabotage.

 Anger can feel frightening, and you may have developed these coping mechanisms to protect yourself and others from the depth of your emotions.
 It’s doing the opposite.
-As you work to handle your anger, realize the old coping methods aren’t helpful to you anymore.

 Mental Health Resources for Managing Anger